jonathanrsr/ReactoChem/README.md

-# ReactoChem
+# ReactoChem Package

 This package provides functionality to define chemical reactions and calculate their rates based on given concentrations of species.
+It also includes a `Reactor` class for simulating chemical reactors and analyzing reaction behavior.

 ## Installation